ElazarK/content-docs/playbooks/C_and_C_Communication_Hunting.md

-A playbook to use the latest Threat Intelligence to hunt across your infrastructure and look for malicious C&C communications.
+Uses the latest Threat Intelligence to look for malicious C&C communications.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.